 GhostScript is a PDF interpreter that you can use via the command line.
 GhostScript is particularly handy in this kind of situation because it has an easy-to-use PDF conversion command.

 If you’re running an Ubuntu server, you can use the following command to install or upgrade GhostScript to the newest version:

-sudo apt-get install ghostscript
+sudo apt-get update sudo apt-get install ghostscript

 If the above guide does not apply to you, then you can check out GhostScript’s installation guide.